H.R. 4975: TOO LATE Act

 1

-The bill lets the President remove the Chair of the Board of Governors of the Federal Reserve System if the Federal funds target rate deviates by more than 200 basis points from the average generated by any two of three listed benchmarks, and the deviation lasts for two consecutive quarters.
+The President could remove the Fed Chair if the federal funds target rate deviates by more than 200 basis points from the average of any two of three listed benchmarks, and the deviation lasts two consecutive quarters.

 2

-The removal test uses any two of three benchmarks: the Implicit Price Deflator for Personal Consumption Expenditures; the spread between a 5-year Treasury bond and a 5-year Treasury Inflation-Protected Security; and the gap between the Board’s unemployment estimates and Congressional Budget Office projections.
+The test draws on any two of three measures: the inflation gauge known as the PCE price deflator; the spread between a 5-year Treasury bond and a 5-year inflation-protected Treasury; and the gap between the Fed's unemployment estimates and Congressional Budget Office projections.

 3

-Before or when removing the Fed Chair, the President must issue a statement that gives justification, includes references to benchmark data, discusses the conduct of monetary policy, submits the statement to Congress, and makes it publicly available.
+Before or when removing the Chair, the President must issue a statement justifying it — citing the benchmark data and discussing the conduct of monetary policy — then submit it to Congress and make it publicly available.

 4

-Not later than 30 days after the President issues the justification statement, the House Committee on Financial Services and the Senate Committee on Banking, Housing, and Urban Affairs must hold hearings to analyze the reasons for the Chair’s removal.
+Within 30 days of the President's justification statement, the House Committee on Financial Services and the Senate Committee on Banking, Housing, and Urban Affairs must hold hearings reviewing the reasons for removal.

 5